jdevries3133/song_maker_gallery/README.md

 **Student Response**

-"Responding," is a key tenent of music curricula.
+"Responding," is a key tenet of music curricula.
 I would like to create an environment where students can respond to and critique each other's work while also being monitored by the teacher.